defenseunicorns/Defense-Unicorns-Culture/README.md

 - **Caring**
 - **Adaptable**

-Stating who we are enables us to attracted other like-minded unicorns in from the wild to join our company and we're excited to see what they will add to our culture.
+Stating who we are enables us to attract other like-minded unicorns in from the wild to join our company.
+We're excited to see how they will uniquely enrich our culture!

 ## Our Principles
 A principle is “a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning."
 Our Principles describe how we do things.
 We will continue to encourage living these principles on a daily basis and encouraging the development of individual habits that are authentic to each 🦄.
 Our guiding principles will help to encourage desirable incremental improvements every day and the world truly advances as a result of organizations that actualize small incremental improvements over long periods of time.